radams15/CircuitTesterDocs/Implementation/docs/stage3.md

 ### Hiding Old Menus

 With the above bug, after fixing, the old menus still showed, but did not work in any way, being the "ghost" of the widget.
+This is because removing the item did not refresh the widget, so the widget was never hidden after deletion.

 I fixed this by setting the widget to hidden before removing it, which solved the issue.

 New: